 The Furious Flower Poetry Center at James Madison University dedicated its third decade-defining conference on contemporary African-American poetry to Ms. Dove in September 2014.
 In 2015, she became the tenth recipient of China’s tenth Poetry & People International Prize for Poetry as the first English language poet and second foreign woman in the award’s history.
 That same year she gave the U.K. Poetry Society's prestigious annual lecture in Birmingham, London, Liverpool, Newcastle and Edinburgh.
 In 2017, she was the recipient of the Harold Washington Literary Award, the inaugural U.S. Presidential Scholars Award from the Presidential Scholars Foundation (which she received together with fellow 1970 Presidential and National Merit Scholar Merrick Garland), the Lifetime Achievement Award from Callaloo: A Journal of African Diaspora Arts & Letters, and the Library of Virginia's Literary Award in Poetry.
 That same year, Ms. Dove was also featured in "TIME Magazine Firsts: Women Who Are Changing the World (Rita Dove: First black U. S. Poet Laureate)."
 In 2018 she received the Virginia Commission for the Arts “50 for 50 Arts Inspiration Award” in Literary Arts and The Kenyon Review Award for Literary Achievement; these were followed in 2019 by the Wallace Stevens Award from the Academy of American Poets, the North Star Award from the Hurston-Wright Foundation, the W.E.B.
 Du Bois Medal from Harvard University, and the Langston Hughes Medal from City College of New York.

 Ms. Dove has read her poetry at the Clinton White House's first state dinner (in 1993) as well as, more recently in 2011 in the Obama White House, and she has been featured on CNN, NBC's Today Show, in a 1994 Bill Moyer's Journal prime time special on PBS dedicated to her and her work, and, in 2012, on Mr. Moyers's new public television program, Moyers & Company.
 On PBS, she appeared on The Charlie Rose Show, Dennis Wholey's This is America, and on the McNeil-Lehrer Newshour (in an interview with Charleyne Hunter-Gault).
-More recently, in 2011, Jeffrey Brown interviewed and portrayed her on PBS Newshour.
+More recently, in 2011, Jeffrey Brown interviewed and portrayed her on PBS Newshour; they reconvened in 2021 alongside the release of her poetry collection Playlist for the Apocalypse.
 She produced, in collaboration with the Library of Virginia, Shine Up Your Words: A Morning with Rita Dove, a nationally televised one-hour television show with elementary school children about poetry, narrated an NPR program on Billie Holiday, and the three part PBS documentary on Southern literature, Tell About the South, filmed a segment with Big Bird for Sesame Street, and appeared repeatedly on Garrison Keillor's public radio program A Prairie Home Companion.

 In April 1995 Rita Dove hosted, together with former President Jimmy Carter, an unprecedented gathering of Nobel Laureates in Literature in Atlanta, Georgia as part of the Cultural Olympiad.
 Subsequently she wrote the text for composer Alvin Singleton's symphonic work "Umoja — Each One of Us Counts," for symphony orchestra and narrator, commissioned by the Atlanta Committee for the Olympic Games and performed, with Andrew Young as narrator, at Atlanta Symphony Hall during the opening weekend of the Centennial Olympic Summer Games in July 1996; it was also broadcast on NPR.
 (Years earlier Alvin Singleton and Rita Dove had collaborated on another composition, "Between Sisters," based on the poem "The House Slave," which was first performed at Spelman College, Atlanta, in 1990.)

 Ms. Dove provided the texts for two major musical works by composer Tania León (the first premiered at Merkin Concert Hall, New York, in 1996, and the second at the Harlem Stage Theater, New York, in 2006) and for composer Bruce Adolphe (first performed at Lincoln Center, New York, 1997), among others.
 Her song cycle Seven for Luck, with music by John Williams, premiered with the Boston Symphony Orchestra and soprano Cynthia Haymon (conducted by the composer) at Tanglewood on July 25, 1998; some of the songs and a conversation between writer and composer were featured in the popular PBS television series Boston Pops.
 Rita Dove also collaborated with John Williams on Steven Spielberg's The Unfinished Journey and read her text live at the premiere of this documentary during "America's Millennium" at the Lincoln Memorial in Washington on New Year's Eve 1999 (broadcast on CBS) after attending the Millennium New Year's Eve dinner at the White House.
 In 2001 the Museum for Contemporary Art in Chicago premiered Thomas and Beulah, set to music by Amnon Wolman and performed by Cynthia Haymon (soprano) and Ursula Oppens (piano).
 Ms. Dove collaborated with composer Matthew Burtner to produce "The Ceiling Floats Away," a series of 13 composed poetry-and-music movements interspersed with audience-produced electronic bridges, issued in album form in January 2018.
 Her poem "Testimonial" serves as libretto for an oratorio, The World Called, by composer Adolphus Hailstork, which premiered in May 2018.
-Her song cycle A Standing Witness, with music by Richard Danielpour and sung by mezzo-soprano Susan Graham, was scheduled for its premiere at Tanglewood in the summer of 2020 but had to be postponed due to the pandemic.
+Her song cycle A Standing Witness, with music by Richard Danielpour and sung by mezzo-soprano Susan Graham, has been performed at the Kennedy Center, Tanglewood, and other venues since 2021.

 Rita Dove is past president (1986–87) of AWP (the association of creative writers in American academia, then known as Associated Writing Programs, now called Association of Writers and Writing Programs) and served as a chancellor of the Academy of American Poets from 2006 to 2012.
 She is a member of PEN American Center, the American Philosophical Society, the American Academy of Arts and Sciences, the American Academy of Arts and Letters, and the Fellowship of Southern Writers, among other literary and cultural organizations.
 From 1994 to 2000 she served as senator of the national academic association Phi Beta Kappa, and from 1994 to 2001 she was a member of the Golden Plate Awards Council of the American Academy of Achievement.
 She is advisory editor to the literary periodicals Callaloo, Georgia Review, Gettysburg Review, Ploughshares, Mid-American Review, and TriQuarterly (among others), served as Poets' Corner Elector at the Cathedral Church of St. John the Divine in New York, and she sits on the advisory boards of the Thomas Jefferson Center for Freedom of Expression and of the non-profit organization Student Achievement & Advocacy Services.
 In 1985, she chaired the National Endowment for the Arts poetry panel, and in 1997 she headed the Pulitzer Prize jury in poetry.
 From January 2000 to January 2002, she wrote a weekly column, "The Poet's Choice," for The Washington Post, and served as The New York Times Magazine’s poetry editor from spring 2018 to summer 2019, also contributing a weekly column.
 She is the editor of The Best American Poetry 2000 and The Penguin Anthology of 20th-Century American Poetry (2011).